Gerald Moore: Early years

-Moore was born in Watford, Hertfordshire, the eldest of four children of David Frank Moore, owner of a men's outfitting company, and his wife Chestina, née Jones.
+Moore was born in Watford, Hertfordshire, on 30 July 1899, the eldest of four children of David Frank Moore, owner of a men's outfitting company, and his wife Chestina, née Jones.
 He was educated at Watford Grammar School, and took piano lessons from a local teacher.
 Though innately musical, with perfect pitch, Moore was a reluctant piano student: he later said that his mother had to drag him to the piano, "an unwilling, snivelling child – I did not absorb music into my being until my middle twenties."

 When Moore was 13 the family emigrated to Toronto, Ontario, Canada, where he studied with the pianist Michael Hambourg, a former pupil of Anton Rubinstein.
 Moore was distracted from his musical studies by a strong attraction to Anglo-Catholicism; he thought for some time that he had a vocation to become a priest.
-In 1915 Hambourg died, after which his son, the cellist Boris Hambourg, took Moore as his accompanist on a tour of forty engagements in western Canada.
+Hambourg died in 1915, after which his son, the cellist Boris Hambourg, took Moore as his accompanist on a tour of forty engagements in western Canada.

-On his return to Toronto Moore was engaged as organist at St. Thomas’s Anglican Church, and later as a cinema organist, providing a musical accompaniment to silent films.
+On his return to Toronto, Moore was engaged as organist at St. Thomas's Anglican Church, and later as a cinema organist, providing a musical accompaniment to silent films.
 This post was reasonably remunerative, but Moore described a cinema organ as an "instrument of torture … shar[ing] pride of place for sheer horror with the saxophone, the harmonica and the concertina."
 His parents concluded that Toronto was not the place for him to build the career as a pianist that they hoped for.
 They sent him back to England, to lodge with relatives in London, and pursue his studies with Michael Hambourg's pianist son, Mark.

 Early career as accompanist

 While studying with Mark Hambourg, Moore earned money as an accompanist.
 The director of the Guildhall School of Music, Landon Ronald, heard him play at a recital and advised him to pursue a career as an accompanist.
+He toured as accompanist for the singer Vladimir Rosing along with pianist Myra Hess in the north of England in late 1922.

-In 1921 Moore made his first gramophone recording, accompanying the violinist Renée Chemet for His Master's Voice (HMV).
+In 1921 Moore made his first gramophone recording, accompanying the violinist Renée Chemet for His Master's Voice.
 They made several more recordings together, but Moore's preference was for accompanying singers rather than instrumentalists.
 He recorded frequently with Peter Dawson in the early 1920s, and went on a recital tour of Britain with him; it was Dawson who recommended him to the tenor John Coates, who became an important influence on Moore's career.